softstack/Smart-Contract-Security-Audits/README.md

 Chainsulting provides an audit with the German technology and security standards, which are the highest in the world.
 An audit by Chainsulting includes the following:

-✔ Certificate of Compliance
+✔ Certificate of Compliance <br>
-✔ Full Report & Recommendations
+✔ Full Report & Recommendations <br>
 ✔ Automated Vulnerability Test (Mythril, Slither, Oyente) ✔ Manual Security Testing (SWC-Registry, Overflow)